-A Stage 1 Archaeological Assessment was completed as part of the TPAP and lands retaining archaeological potential were identified.
-As part of the TPAP, a Stage 2 Archaeological Assessment, including test pit and pedestrian surveys, was conducted by a licensed archaeologist on lands retaining archaeological potential (where permission to enter could be secured) to identify any sites/lands requiring further assessment (i.e. Stage 3 or Stage 4 Site Specific Archaeological Assessment).
-Any Stage 2 work not completed during the TPAP will be completed prior to construction.
-In addition, one previously registered archaeological site (AkGv-121) and one site identified during the Stage 2 assessment (AkGv-350) have been identified that will be impacted by the runningway and will require Stage 3 Site Specific Archaeological Assessment prior to construction.
+Archaeological Assessment and Monitoring

+From an assessment of the existing conditions, areas having archaeological potential have been identified.
+Accordingly, it is recommended that a Stage 2 Archaeological Assessment be conducted by a licensed archaeologist, prior to construction.
+A number of archaeological sites have been identified that require Stage 3 Site Specific Assessment and Stage 4 Mitigation of Impacts during Detail Design.
 The 407 Transitway will be cleared of all archaeological concerns prior to construction.
-During construction, it may be necessary to monitor deep excavations, by a licensed archaeologist.
-If, during construction, archaeological resources are discovered, the site will be protected from further disturbance until a licensed archaeologist has completed an investigation, implementing any necessary mitigation measures.
+During actual construction, it may be necessary to monitor deep excavations, by a licensed archaeologist.
+If during the course of construction, archaeological resources are discovered, the site will be protected from further disturbance until a licensed archaeologist has completed the investigation, implementing any necessary mitigation measures.